blaesus/orca/README.md

 Introduction
 ============
-Orca generates HTMLs from markdown files, with very few additional functions.
+Orca generates HTMLs from markdown files.
+It does little beyond that.
 I wrote it for my personal website [shux.in](http://shux.in).

 Unsupported Features